NolwennLapierre/NolwennLapierre/README.md

 - 👋 Hi, I’m @NolwennLapierre
-- 👀 I’m a postdoctoral researcher in health .
+- 👀 I’m a postdoctoral researcher in health.
-- 🌱 I’m I constantly seeking to improve my data analysis skills with R programming, SQL, Excel and Tableau
+- 🌱 I’m I constantly seeking to improve my data analysis skills with R programming, SQL, Excel and Tableau.
-- 💞️ I’m looking to collaborate on health related projects
+- 💞️ I’m looking to collaborate on health related projects.
 - 📫 How to reach me: nolwennlapierre@gmail.com

 <!---